-Hamada is an elected member of numerous boards, including TIAA/CREF; Northern Trust Company; Manville Corp.; Fleming Corp.; Chicago Board of Trade as public director, serving three four-year terms; Riverwood International; Coremark Corp.; Van Straaten Chemical Co.; Merchants Exchange; A.M.Castle & Co.; Flying Food Fare; and Federal Signal Corp.
+Hamada is/was an elected member of numerous boards, including TIAA/CREF; Northern Trust Company; Manville Corp.; Fleming Corp.; Chicago Board of Trade as public director, serving three four-year terms; Riverwood International; Coremark Corp.; Van Straaten Chemical Co.; Merchants Exchange; A.M.Castle & Co.; Flying Food Fare; and Federal Signal Corp.

-In addition, he serves as an elected member of several nonprofit boards, including National Health Foundation; University of Chicago Laboratory Schools; Terra Museum and Foundation; National Bureau of Economic Research (NBER); WTTW/WFMT (public television); Hyde Park Harper Court Foundation; Hyde Park Neighborhood Club; Hyde Park Coop; and American Finance Association.
+In addition, he serves/served as an elected member of several nonprofit boards, including National Health Foundation; University of Chicago Laboratory Schools; Terra Museum and Foundation; National Bureau of Economic Research (NBER); WTTW/WFMT (public television); Hyde Park Harper Court Foundation; Hyde Park Neighborhood Club; Hyde Park Coop; and American Finance Association.

 He is the former associate editor of the Journal of Finance, Journal of Financial and Quantitative Analysis, and Journal of Applied Corporate Finance; and former consulting editor in finance, Scott, Foresman & Co.
 He received the McKinsey Award for Excellence in Teaching, 1981.